Dissecting Hessian: Understanding Common Structure of Hessian in Neural Networks: Computing PAC-Bayes Bounds with Hessian Approximation

+By the Kronecker decomposition, the closed form of the layer-wise Hessians of the first and the second layer are Following the decoupling conjecture, let the Kronecker approximation of the Hessians above be The decoupling conjecture is then equivalent to $\mH^{(1)}\approx \hat\mH^{(1)}$, $\mH^{(2)}\approx \hat\mH^{(2)}$.

-Since our formula for the top eigenspace is going to depend on $\mW^{(2)}$, throughout the section when we take expectation we condition on the value of $\mW^{(1)}$ and $\mW^{(2)}$.
-The expectation is only taken over the input $\rvx\sim \gN(0, \mI_d)$ (due to concentration taking expectation on $\rvx$ is similar to having many samples from the input distribution).
-In this case, the output Hessian is defined as:
+Since our formulae for the Hessians are going to depend on the weight matrices, throughout the section we will condition on the value of $\mW^{(1)}$ and $\mW^{(2)}$ when we take expectation (i.e. the expectation is only taken over the input $\rvx\sim \rectNormal(0, \mI_d)$).
+We will neglect this under-script of the expectation operator $\E$ as there will be no confusion.
+When we are discussing the Hessians of a certain layer, we will also neglect the upper-script and just use $\mH$ and $\mM$ when there is no confusion.
+Moreover, we denote $\rmX\triangleq\ex{\rvx\rvx^\T}$ as the autocorrelation of the input.